mount_namespaces(7) - man - phpman

 * When creating a less privileged mount namespace, shared mounts are reduced to slave

-performed in less privileged mount namespaces will not propagate to more privileged
+formed in less privileged mount namespaces will not propagate to more privileged mount

 * Mounts that come as a single unit from a more privileged mount namespace are locked to‐